China's central bank urges backing for affordable housing in Shanghai - NewsBreak

 "The increasing supply of affordable housing is a key approach to meet the living needs for citizens new to Shanghai and the younger generation, and an effective measure to help materialise common prosperity," the statement said.

-At the meeting, banks signed strategic pacts with the local government-backed Shanghai Land Group, Shanghai CIFI Holdings Group, Hong Kong-listed Shui On Land Ltd, and Shanghai-based Dahua Group to support affordable housing, the statement added.
+At the meeting, banks signed strategic pacts with the local government-backed Shanghai Land Group, Shanghai CIFI Holdings Group, Hong Kong-listed Shui On Land Ltd (0272.HK), and Shanghai-based Dahua Group to support affordable housing, the statement added.

 Reporting by Shanghai Newsroom and Beijing Newsroom; Editing by Clarence Fernandez